Should I spend 1, 2, or 3 days in London?

 Do you have one or two days to visit London?
 Here's our comprehensive breakdown of how much time you might need for your trip along with some suggestions for things to do.

 London offers plenty of activities and attractions and remains a top choice for tourists.
 So with one day, you'll probably feel rushed to see the main attractions.
-You really need more time to appreciate everything that the global city has to offer.
+You really need more time to appreciate everything that the historic city has to offer.
 Many visitors prefer to have at least 3 or as many as 7 days to fully enjoy the city.
 If you have one day or less, we still have some great ideas for what to do while you're in town.

 When visiting London, you absolutely can't miss Big Ben as it's one of the most famous places in the world.
 Make sure you allow yourself enough time to fully experience it.